Last Updated on February 20, 2023 by Dave Schoenbeck

 Breaking Down the Law of Explosive Growth

 Becoming a great leader is about more than attracting followers.
-You also need to spend time developing leaders and encouraging strong employees in your company to grow.
+It would be best if you also spent time developing leaders and encouraging vital employees in your company to grow.

 In his chapter on the Law of Explosive Growth, John Maxwell writes, “Good leaders lead for the sake of their followers and for what they can leave behind after their time of leadership is completed.”
-While it’s nice to feel personally needed as a leader, you’re limiting the potential of your company unless you aim to train other leaders in your organization.
+So while it’s nice to feel personally needed as a leader, you’re limiting your company’s potential unless you aim to train other leaders.

 Your company will fall apart if you’re the only engine powering your business.
 How can regional branches thrive without you if you’ve built a company that needs your presence to survive?
 And more importantly, what happens when you retire?
 If you spend time developing other influential leaders to carry the weight, your company will have longevity.

 How to Use the Law of Explosive Growth

 Maxwell writes that it’s the weakest members of the organization that require the most time and attention.
 So if you focus on that bottom 20%, you’ll spend 80% of your time trying to help them.
 However, if you use that time to develop your top 20% of employees instead, their leadership can help carry the weaker employees so that everyone improves overall.